bitluni/ESP32Lib/README.md

 - MODE720x400
 - MODE720x350
 - MODE640x480

 ### 2D features
 The vga instance implements several drawing methods that can be seen in the **VGA2DFeatures** example.
 A complete list will be available in an API documentation soon...

+##Converting 3D Meshes
+The Utilities folder provides a convenient [StlConverter](ESP32Lib/Utilities/StlConverter.html) that you can use directly from the browser.
+No worries, your files are not uploaded.
+Make sure your STL is low poly.
+The 3D example use a model with < 5000 triangles.

+##Converting Sprites and Images
+The Utilities folder provides a convenient [SpriteEditor](ESP32Lib/Utilities/SpriteEditor.html) that you can use directly from the browser.
+No worries, your files are not uploaded.
+Please select the correct pixel format: R5G5B4A2 for VGA14Bit and R1G1B1A1 for VGA3Bit.
+You can import PNG files to use transparency.
+Each sprite has the origin in the center by default.
+You can modify it by changing the x/y values of the first point definition.
+Clicking on the image creates additional points that can be used for other purpouses like hit boxes etc.